 Three no’s, the movie was in theaters twenty years before they were born, hell, even I wasn’t born yet.
 I queue it up and pause until everyone can get situated.
 I’m in one corner of the couch, Natalie brings me a Cognac, takes one of the throw pillows and lays with her head in my lap, pulls her knees up into fetal position.
 Zoe C and Elle are on the other end sharing a snifter of Cognac.
 I start the movie and we watch a laconic don’t give a damn Paul Newman in a backwater prison with a sadistic warden and a group of prisoners stuck there for little or no good reason.
-I don’t count free roadwork by the prisoners to be a good reason.
+I don’t count free roadwork by the prisoners as a good reason.

 Halfway through, I pause the movie, the girls serve warm cherry crumble with a scoop of vanilla bean, then back to Paul and George Kennedy fighting each other, then the system.
 It doesn’t end well for either of them.

 Natalie, “That was good, unlike today’s action hero crap, it seemed real, believable.”

 Elle, “Yeah, it did, guy who played the warden did a good job.”

 “Strother Martin, long time character actor.
 He had a busy career, TV series, big time and small time movies.
 He lived up the road, in Thousand Oaks, but he died in, I don’t know, the late seventies or early eighties.
 None of us were around then.”